19hours/sg-statutes/Acts/Tobacco (Control of Advertisements and Sale) Act.md

 [Act 9 of 2016 wef 01/08/2016]

+[Act 46 of 2017 wef 01/02/2018]

+(2A) A person must not —

+(a) subject to subsection (3), possess in Singapore, other than for the purpose of sale in Singapore;

+(b) purchase in Singapore; or

+(c) use in Singapore,

+any tobacco product mentioned in subsection (1) or (2).

+[Act 46 of 2017 wef 01/02/2018]

-(3) Subsections (1) and (2) shall not apply to the import of tobacco products into Singapore solely for the purpose of taking them out of Singapore, whether on the same conveyance on which they were brought into Singapore or on another conveyance and whether or not they are landed and kept in any place in Singapore pending their being taken out of Singapore.
+(3) Subsections (1), (2) and (2A) do not apply to the import of tobacco products into Singapore solely for the purpose of taking them out of Singapore, whether on the same conveyance on which they were brought into Singapore or on another conveyance and whether or not they are landed and kept in any place in Singapore pending their being taken out of Singapore.

 [17/2010]

+[Act 46 of 2017 wef 01/02/2018]

 (4) For the purposes of subsection (2), the Minister may prescribe different maximum amounts for different substances, in relation to different classes or descriptions of tobacco products.